Pages: 1 2

 Folders and tags are two complimentary methods for organizing your digital pictures on your computer.
 I have written in the past about the differences and similarities of folders and tags and people have written and asked questions (Read Tags vs Folders the big debate).
 This article explores one key difference between the two methods and how to use it for your own advantage.

 Many people associate using folders for organizing digital pictures with being antiquated and “old school”.
 The same people indicate that using tags is the only way to organize your digital pictures.
-When asked why, some of the same people don’t really understand the real power of tags and they don’t understand how to harness that power (Read the series Learn how to harness the power of tags).
+When asked why, some of the same people don’t really understand the real power of tags and they don’t understand how to harness that power

 A little history of how tags came about is in order now.
 I hope is not boring even though it is long.